How to Shop for Car Insurance and Get the Best Deal on Your Policy

 To get an accurate auto insurance quote, you’ll need to provide some basic information about yourself and your car.

-To save time, gather this information before you start shopping for quotes.
+To save time when you compare rates, gather this information before you shop for car insurance.

 - Vehicle information: Vehicle identification number (VIN), date purchased, make, model and mileage.
 This information can be found in the vehicle or on your registration.
 If you haven’t bought the car yet, make sure to have the mileage, make, model and year of what you’re planning to buy.

-- Drivers’ information: This should include all drivers who will be on the auto policy: Drivers license numbers, birthdates, addresses, occupations and marital status.
+- Drivers’ information: For all drivers who will be on the auto policy, you’ll need their driver’s license numbers, birthdates, addresses, occupations and marital status.